Won’t This Hurt My Credit Score?

 One of the biggest myths I hear surrounding credit cards is they will hurt your credit score.
 This has elements of truth to it but in the end, the benefits outweigh any negatives.
 This will serve as a tutorial on your credit score and how using credit cards can actually improve your score.

 Credit Reporting Agencies

 There are 3 major credit reporting agencies: Experian, Equifax, and TransUnion.
-These agencies receive reports on your basic info, and debt producing accounts (real estate loans, installment loans, revolving credit accounts) and public records, as well as track how many times creditors have looked up your info (hard inquiries).
+These agencies receive reports on your basic info, debt producing accounts (real estate loans, installment loans, revolving credit accounts), and public records.
+They also track how many times creditors have looked up your info (hard inquiries).
 All of this compiled information makes up your credit report and it is generally the same between all 3 agencies.
 I pull my credit report every morning through a subscription service with Experian just to hedge against identity theft and to track credit card longevity (this will become important in another article).

 Effects of Opening a Credit Card

 These scores all track generally the same main categories in your credit report to come up with an overall score: Credit Utilization (credit to debt ratio), Payment History, Derogatory Marks, Average Age of Accounts (AAoA), and Inquiries.
 The first 3 have the most significant impact on your score, AAoA has a moderate impact, and Inquiries have just a small impact.
 The three that opening credit cards have an effect on are Credit Utilization, AAoA, and Inquiries.